 How do I enroll?

 You must have an online UI account in order to enroll in direct deposit.
 Create a new account or access your existing account by going to uiclaims.hawaii.gov and complete the online application.
 To ensure the account number and financial institution’s routing number are correct, it is recommended you utilize the bank routing number and account information on your personal check.
 If you wish to have benefits deposited to a savings account, contact your financial institution to obtain the correct routing and account information.
 Your Direct Deposit Information only needs to be submitted once per claim, unless your bank information changes.

 How long does it take after I enroll?

 Once entered into the system, direct deposit should begin the next time you claim benefits.
-The funds to pay your benefits are transmitted to your financial institution within two (2) full bank business days after you use the Internet or call in to certify your eligibility for the week(s) of unemployment.
+The funds to pay your benefits are transmitted to your financial institution within two (2) full bank business days after you certify your eligibility for the week(s) of unemployment.
 Your payment may be available within 48 hours or two full bank business days, depending on your financial institution’s schedule to deposit the transmitted funds to your account.

 If there is a problem with your direct deposit account and benefits are returned because they cannot be deposited, we will temporarily stop direct deposit and pay your benefits by check.

 How will I know the UI Payment amounts deposited to my account?